azeemaf/doss/doc/archiver.md

 * Data copy (SEALED -> WRITTEN)
 * Cleanup   (WRITEN -> ARCHIVED)

 The archiver will normally run each phase one after the other.
+It will complete selection for all containers, then data copy for all containers and finally cleanup for all containers.

 The archiver requires two or more filesystems to be configured: